sahildongre20/Search-engine-using-DFS/README.md

 ## Technologies Used

-- HTML, CSS, JavaScript for front-end development.
+- HTML, CSS for front-end development.
 - Java, Servlets, and JSP for back-end implementation.
 - MySQL for database management.